babaganosch/NotificationSystem/README.md

 ---

-**NotificationSystem** is an observer pattern framework for GameMaker Studio 2.3+.
+**NotificationSystem** is a lightweight signals framework for GameMaker Studio 2.3+.
 It's extremly simple to setup and easy to use.

 You only need the 'NotificationSystem' script, but this whole repository contains a demo project showcasing a simple implementation.